deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 ## Components

+Now, what about directives?
+A directive in Angular allows us to dynamically change what's displayed on the screen.

-In the previous class, we talked about components.
-A component is technically a directive, too.
-But components are so distinctive and central to Angular applications that generally, developers think of directives and components as distinct entities.
+A component, which you've just seen, is technically a directive.
+Components are absolutely things displayed on the screen, after all.
+However, components are so distinctive and central to Angular applications that generally, developers think of directives and components as distinct entities.

 In addition to components, there are two other kinds of directives: structural and attribute directives.